emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 ::: tip Note

-To prevent leakage of other system environment variables, the names of environment variables must have a fixed prefix `EMQXVAR_`.
-For example, if the function variable name read by `getenv` is `KAFKA_TOPIC`, the environment variable name set must be `EMQXVAR_KAFKA_TOPIC`.
+To prevent leakage of other system environment variables, the names of environment variables used by rule engine must have a fixed prefix `EMQXVAR_`.
+For example, if the variable name read by `getenv` function is `KAFKA_TOPIC`, the environment variable name must be set to `EMQXVAR_KAFKA_TOPIC`.

 :::